Continental delays autonomous investments in cost cut drive

-FRANKFURT, May 7 (Reuters) - German auto parts supplier Continental said it was postponing investments as its operating profit plunged by 47% in the first quarter, hit by coronavirus lockdowns which caused a 25% drop in global car production
+FRANKFURT (Reuters) - German auto parts supplier Continental (CONG.DE) said it was postponing investments as its operating profit plunged by 47% in the first quarter, hit by coronavirus lockdowns which caused a 25% drop in global car production

 New information technology projects, or plans to expand production capacity at factories have been put on hold, as well as some investments into self-driving technologies, the company said.